 Hair braiding is the process of weaving or intertwining the hair in a variety of styles, including cornrows, locks (or locs), twists, knots and single braids.
 Hair stylists often learn these techniques at cosmetology schools.
 They also learn about regulations concerning sanitation and safety issues.

 Cosmetologists in the United States are required to be licensed.
-Each state sets its own rules for licensing.
 In general, hair braiders must be at least 16 years old, hold a high school diploma or GED and graduate from a state-licensed cosmetology school.